 This reminds me of an occasion when I was active in a large church in California.
 The church had a Bible Institute, and we took a group of those students to the Bay Area in central California.
 The purpose of the trip was to expose them to a variety of churches.
 The pattern we followed was that we would visit a church and after the service the students were given an opportunity to have a discussion with the pastor.
 One day, we visited a church in the city of Berkley.
 It was a large, elegant church.
 On Sunday morning, we attended the service.
 The church service was wonderful.
 We sang great hymns, heard a missionary give a brief report, the offering was collected, a baptism occurred, and the pastor spoke.
 The message was encouraging, and nothing sounded wrong.
 It was a positive experience.
 After the service, the students met with the pastor.
 The pastor started by warmly welcoming them to the church, spoke briefly, and then let the students ask questions.
 Eventually, one of the students asked what the pastor believed about the virgin birth of Christ.
 After a few comments, the pastor said that the virgin birth was an encouraging story, but it never happened.
 Jesus was just a man who taught uplifting moral principles.
 Immediately, you could feel the emotion of the students in the room.
 Then someone asked what he believed about the creation account in Genesis 1.
 He said Genesis 1 was a myth.
 The students kept asking questions, and it became clear that the pastor was a false teacher.
 This is a good example of a church that appeared to be alive, but was spiritually dead.
 The pastor used Scripture to leap to some encouraging, biblically sounding topic for his sermons.
 This is common.
 Read a verse and then ignore the text.
 Scripture was not explained.

-Last week I made a statement that might have been misunderstood.
+In the last study titled, “Church That Tolerated False Teachers and Sin,” I made a statement that might have been misunderstood.
 Therefore, I would like to clarify my point.
 I said that “Scripture never warns us about songs, choirs, musicians, the design of the pulpit, the charisma of the pastor, or if he is a good speaker.”
 Now I hope it was clear that I am not opposed to any of those things; nor do I believe they are unimportant.
 We are commanded to worship God with song (Psalm 96).
 I tried to make two points in that statement.
 The first point is that if we search the pages of Scripture we cannot find any warnings about music programs, the preaching style of the pastor or any of the other things I mentioned.
 My second and the important point, is that Scripture does warn us to avoid false teaching.
 Now if there is false doctrine in our music or in anything else that we do, that is wrong, but the root problem is still false doctrine.
 That was the root problem in the church in Ephesus, Pergamum, Thyatira, and Sardis.
 They had a low view of Scripture and the missing priority was the solid, accurate teaching of Scripture.